paul-wade/pauls3dminesweeper/README.md

 - The number on a revealed tile shows how many mines are adjacent to it
 - Flag all mines and reveal all safe tiles to win

+### Difficulty Levels

+The game offers three difficulty levels:
+- Easy: 8x8 board with 10 mines
+- Medium: 16x16 board with 40 mines
+- Hard: 24x24 board with 99 mines

+Each difficulty level automatically adjusts the board scale and camera position for optimal viewing.
+The game maintains performance through efficient instance rendering, supporting up to 576 cells (24x24) for the hardest difficulty level.

 ## Development

 ### Prerequisites